Meet the Team

 Born into the mushing family, Ryan Redington proudly carries on the family legacy of running dogs, racing, and raising awareness for the sport of dog sledding.
 His grandfather, Joe Redington Sr, is known as the “Father of the Iditarod” for co-founding the 1,000 mile race in 1973, and helping to establish the route as a National Historic Trail.
 A dedicated heir of the sport, Ryan has been mushing ever since he “could hold onto the sled”, and has excelled at sprint and marathon sled dog races across the Midwest and Alaska.
 His daughter Eve and son TJ are also carrying on the family tradition of racing sled dogs.

-This year Ryan reached the pinnacle of sled dog racing on March 14th, 2023 when he won the Iditarod!
+Ryan reached the pinnacle of sled dog racing on March 14th, 2023 when he won the Iditarod!

 Tyler Schmitt came to Alaska in 2004 looking for adventure.
 His passion for dogs led him to connect with the Redington Family.
 As a professional dog handler for Team Redington, Tyler focuses on year round team logistics for winter dog sled races.
 Tyler is a major part of why our tour operation gets a 5 out 5 on Trip Advisor!